-These Terms and Conditions (the “Terms”) govern Customer’s use of Bottomline’s software-as-a-service (the “Products and Services”).
-These Terms are a legal contract between Bottomline Technologies (de), Inc., on behalf of itself and its affiliates and subsidiaries (collectively, “Bottomline”) and the customer identified in an order form (“Customer”).
+These Terms of Services (the “Terms”) govern Customer’s use of Bottomline’s software-as-a-service (the “Products and Services”).
+These Terms are a legal contract between Bottomline Technologies, Inc., on behalf of itself and its affiliates and subsidiaries (collectively, “Bottomline”) and the customer identified in an order form (“Customer”).
 Each party represents and warrants that they have the authority to enter into these Terms and doing so does not conflict with any other agreements to which they are a party.

 1. Customer Acknowledgments and Obligations.